Portkey-AI/portkey-python-sdk/README.md

   * **Single** - This is the standard mode.
 Use it if you do not want Fallback OR Loadbalance features.
   * **Fallback** - Set this mode if you want to enable the Fallback feature.
   * **Loadbalance** - Set this mode if you want to enable the Loadbalance feature.
-* `llms`: This is an array where we pass our LLMs constructred using the LLMOptions constructor.
+* `llms`: This is an array where we pass our LLMs constructed using the LLMOptions constructor.

 ```py
 import portkey